 Jude and Addie also plant young scions grafted from these trees in their McElmo Orchard as a genetic bank- a way to preserve the rare varieties found.
 They hope, however, to do more than just build and preserve a collection of old apple varieties.
 They hope to capture and preserve the history of the region as a fruit-growing center in the late 1800s and early 1900s, as well as restore a lost fruit economy.

-In 2014, Montezuma Orchard Restoration Project elected a Board of Directors, adopted By- Laws, and organized under the fiscal sponsorship of Mancos Valley Resources in order to systematically collect, document, and share the work done so far; and to actively work to receive funding to accomplish its goals.
+In 2014 MORP put together an advisory team, adopted By-Laws, and organized under 501c3 fiscal sponsorship in order to systematically collect, document, and share the work done so far; and to secure funding to make further progress towards its goals.